 Surprisingly however, with constant practice and experimentation you can create amazing serendipitous designs and images such as these specimens.
 The biologist in me seemed to have dominated my new art, spontaneously expressing my thoughts about the subject, including the interpretation of each painting.

-antibiosis in a culture medium.
+and patterns of antibiosis in a culture medium.

-germinating spores, and decomposition of tissues
+germinating spores, and decomposition of tissues.

 plants, seaweeds, growing buds, and growth habit of